 To date, we have achieved validation of 70% of our sentinel node biopsy cases.
 QVH's lead head and neck clinician worked with NICE to publish Setting up a service for sentinel lymph node biopsy in patients with early oral squamous cell cancer to ensure learning can be shared nationally.

-recommended in the NICE NG36 clinical guideline.
+head and neck cancer patients with early oral cancer as recommended in the NICE NG36 clinical guideline.

 We will continue to work towards the 100% validation of

 cases.
 Once achieved this service will be rolled out to all